Become a Nursing Assistant Certified (NAC)

 Looking for fast track into a healthcare career?
 You can move from training to certification to work in about three months by completing our Nursing Assistant Certified (NAC) program.

 The Nursing Assistant Certified (NAC) course – NURS 100 – is offered every Fall, Winter, and Spring Quarter.
-There are no prerequisites for the course and anyone 18 years of age or older may register.
+There are no course prerequisites for the course, but students must be at least 18 years of age by week six (6) of the current quarter to enroll.

 Course Description